-429. Refined copper in cathodes, billets for wire manufacturing and billets for rolling (HS code 740311) is a key product in the copper market.
-Approximately 40 % of produced refined copper (secondary included) is involved in the international trade.
-According to the estimates of Chatham House, the Royal Institute of International Affairs142, in 2017 it accounted for 16 % of world copper products trade in weight terms and approximately 30 % in money terms.
+429. Refined copper in cathodes, billets for wire manufacturing, and billets for rolling (HS code 740311) is a key product in the copper market.
+Approximately 40 per cent of produced refined copper (secondary included) is involved in international trade.
+According to the estimates of Chatham House, the Royal Institute of International Affairs, in 2017 it accounted for 16 per cent of world copper product trade in terms of weight and approximately 30 per cent in economic terms.